 Description from Merchant:

-Louise LeBourgeois uses an archival paper, Epson Enhanced Matte Paper, for all prints sold on this website.
-It is a non-glossy bright white paper that yields highly saturated images, while maintaining excellent highlight and shadow detail.
+Louise LeBourgeois uses an archival paper, Kodak Smooth Fine Art Paper, for all prints sold on this website.
+It is a smooth, non-glossy paper on a 100% cotton acid free base that captures extreme detail and yields highly saturated images.